oit-ipbl/robots/preparation/preparation.md

 1. If you closed the robot simulator, launch it agein with `roslaunch oit_stage_ros navigation.launch` command.
     - The command also launches `~/catkin_ws/src/oit_stage_ros/scripts/face_image_publisher.py`, which publishes face image.
     - You can see the robot's face on the `RViz`.
-2. Open another console and type `rostopic pub /robot_face_type std_msgs/String "data: 'happy'" -1`, that changes robot's face.
+2. Open another emulator and type `rostopic pub /robot_face_type std_msgs/String "data: 'happy'" -1`, that changes robot's face.
     - You can use `'sad'` or `'normal'` alternatively.

 ![2021-01-15_182739.png](./2021-04-29_090555.png)